 Because some stories have an Editor’s Note regarding traumatic events or sensitive topics, be sure to review that before choosing an essay for your classroom.
 Menon’s essay can be used in both middle and high school classrooms.

 These suggested writing and discussion prompts assume that you have done work to set up a safe space in your classroom, that you offer opportunities for students to journal privately as well as for you as the audience, and that you remind students of how to engage respectfully when sharing different opinions.
-Some questions below are best saved for independent writing, while some might work for small-group discussion, and others, for large-group discussion.
+Some questions below are best saved for independent writing, while some might work for small-group discussion, and others, for large-group discussion or research and independent projects.

 These questions assume that students will have a choice of a few questions and from more than one section, and that they can also propose their own prompts in response.
 Students should be encouraged to make a personal and emotional connection as well as an intellectual connection with Menon’s story.